 The Emerald City was built on the dreams of one dreamer.
 It changes day by day, symbolizing the constantly growing and clarifying power that dreams play in our lives.
 As we move forward our goals and path may change while we follow our dreams.
 That is because we, as human beings, are constant works in progress.
 Life is a continual process of visualization and creation.
 The Emerald City is a symbol of hope.
 It is never completed because it is meant to be the physical reminder that to dream is to grow.

 The Cowardly Lion is a character we know.
 His journey began (as far as we know) with trusting Dorothy and staying true to what she believed in.
 As his experience grew, he began to believe the same things as Dorothy, and eventually believed in himself.

 We can live on borrowed light for a while, but we need to build and radiate our own light.
 The light that comes into the world because of each one of us is unique and powerful.
 Make the world better because you create.
 Grow in your determination to make something that did not exist before.
 Arrange things in a new way.
 Share the way that you see the world.
 Keep moving forward.
 And never, ever stop dreaming.

 This entry was posted on January 1, 2013 by Tarl.
-It was filed under Author's Thoughts, Dreams and was tagged with courage, Cowardly Lion, Dorothy Gale, dreams, Emerald City, journey, keep moving forward, Wicked Witch of the West.
+It was filed under Author's Vision and was tagged with courage, Cowardly Lion, Dorothy Gale, dreams, Emerald City, keep moving forward, Wicked Witch of the West.